High-vacuum pump and dust collection: three examples of excellent uses at your plant

 Although pumps can operate under very high pressure, they aren’t designed to handle dust.
 Debris at your plant that finds its way into the pipes and reaches the pump will soon damage it, leaving you with significant repair costs that could easily have been prevented.
 In addition to protecting your pump, the dust collector and high-vacuum pump duo is highly effective in various circumstances.
 Here are three of them.

-Need a central vacuum System?
+Need a Central Vacuum System?

 Industrial dust is often explosive, and you know that letting it build up is not an option.
 You also know that housekeeping is important, especially for preventing those explosions.
 Although a simple industrial vacuum is still an effective way to clean, using the high-vacuum system paired with a dust collector can be beneficial, especially if you have a large plant.
 The benefits?
 Less equipment (just one pipe) and the possibility for multiple members of your team to use the same system by means of multiple intakes.
 This is perfectly relevant for cleaning the work station of an automated process that isn’t in operation, for example, or if you want to vacuum up dust that may not have been previously captured at source.